 After five days of talks from speakers hailing from across the nation and one international lunch of cuisines from around the globe, the week culminated Saturday with the Equal Access Clinic Student-Alumni Health Fair at UF Health Family Medicine—Eastside, where faculty, students and alumni provided health screenings to members of the local community, followed by the Office for Diversity and Health Equity Emerald Ball.

-Below are few impressions from the 2019 UF College of Medicine Celebration of Diversity Week, collected straight from the minds who made this year’s celebration so memorable:
+Below are a few impressions from the 2019 UF College of Medicine Celebration of Diversity Week, collected straight from the minds who made this year’s celebration so memorable: